 NORTH ISLAND REGION 3: THE COROMANDEL

-GETTING THERE: The Coromandel is under 3 hours drive from Auckland.
+GETTING THERE: The Coromandel requires less than 3 hours drive time from Auckland.
 Once on the Coromandel roads become narrow, winding, and very scenic.

 NORTH ISLAND REGION 4: ROTORUA/TAUPO